lerausenco/KBE-Prosjekt/A3 - Nodes.md

 # Implementation

+##

 ## Code Modules

 * duralok.py - This contains the class for the duralok node.
-The class has all the functions needed for the node to be built up from cones and cylinders, perform FEA simulations and make a gif.
+The class has all the functions needed for the node to be built up parametrically from cones and cylinders, perform FEA simulations and make a gif.
 * myHandler.py - Custom handler with helper functions, derived from BaseHTTPRequestHandler.
 * customer_handler.py - Child of myHandler with redefined do_POST() and do_GET() methods to host customer server.
-Uploads the loads and dimensions defined by the customer to the fuseki database.
+Uploads the loads and dimensions defined by the customer to the Fuseki database.
 * NASTRAN_handler.py - Child of myHandler with redefined do_POST() and do_GET() methods to host NASTRAN server.
 Queries the fuseki database and finds the most recent addition.
 Writes the parameters of the most recent addition to params.txt, so that the play_NX scripts can read them.
 * parsers.py - helper functions to parse json data and generate query text.
 * extract_data_from_website.py - scripts to extract live material information from a website.
 * find_correct_material.py - scripts to find the correct material based on specified criteria.
-* play_NX_min.py - journal to be played in NX to generate analysis with minimum loads.
+* play_NX_min.py - this is the journal to be played in NX to generate analysis with minimum loads.
+It creates a parametric model of the node using the parameters specified by the user.
+Then, using the methods in the Duralok class it goes through all the steps necessary to create a gif of the FEA simulation for the user.
-* play_NX_max.py - journal to be played in NX to generate analysis with maximum loads.
+* play_NX_max.py - same as above but for maximum loads.
 * run_customer_server.py - script to run the customer server in the terminal.
 * run_NASTRAN_server.py - script to run the NASTRAN server in the terminal.